sroberts/sroberts.github.io/_posts/2014-01-18-my-favorite-oss-security-projects.md

 layout: post
 title: My Favorite Open Source Security Tools
 ---
-So working at [GitHub](http://github.com) it's no surprise I believe in and use a lot of open source software.
+So working at [GitHub](http://github.com) it is no surprise I believe in and use a lot of open source software.
 I think especially for security this makes sense, for a number of reasons:

 * We need tools we can trust, so transparency is key
 * We need tools we can modify, since we often need things that don't exist